PITN: Physics-Informed Temporal Networks for Cuffless Blood Pressure Estimation: Introduction

 \section{Introduction}

-Time series analysis is an important yet challenging task in the field of data mining~\cite{10457027}, in which, medical temporal data analysis has great value in continuous health monitoring.
-To be specific, blood pressure~(BP) is one of the most crucial indicators of cardiovascular health~\cite{kireev2022continuous}.
+Continous monitoring of vital physiological signs such as heart rate (HR), blood pressure (BP), and respiration rate (RR), is essential and has become popular on smart wearables.
+The blood circulatory system can be considered as a whole-body interconnecting organ, hence, blood pressure~(BP) is one of the most crucial indicators of cardiovascular health~\cite{kireev2022continuous}.
 Two common irregularities in BP are hypertension~(high blood pressure) and hypotension~(low blood pressure) which can easily be overlooked despite indicating certain cardiovascular diseases such as stroke or chronic kidney issues.
 Therefore, accurate blood pressure estimation holds significant importance in monitoring everyday human health.
 To enable continuous monitoring of BP values, various wearable devices have been integrated~\cite{zhao_emerging_2023} to mine valuable information for health analysis, such as graphene electronic tattoos and multiple sensors.
 These devices enable precise BP estimation using diverse multimodal signals, including bioimpedance, millimeter-wave, and photoplethysmography (PPG).
-This casts a problem of how these time series data should be analyzed to predict the subject's health information.
+This casts a problem of how these multi-sensor data should be analyzed to predict the subject's health information.
 They significantly enhance user experience and contribute to the advancement of digital health.

 Traditionally, blood pressure is measured using a cuff to compress the arm, which causes an unpleasant user experience~\cite{gonzalez2023benchmark}.
 As a result, cuffless BP estimation has gained significant development in recent years to improve user comfort.
 A lot of ambulatory BP monitoring platforms provide multiple solutions for continuous cuffless BP estimation in non-clinical (ambulatory) settings using wearable devices like bioimpedance~\cite{sel2023continuous, sel2023physics, ibrahim_cuffless_2022} or millimeter wave sensor~\cite{blumio}.
 Considering that these electrical signals are frequently a multi-variable measurement utilized to predict physiological states, recent developments in AI algorithms, especially deep learning models, can provide great opportunities for cuffless BP estimation.
 This involves inferring BP using data from cuffless wearable devices (e.g., Blumio sensor, graphene electronic tattoos), by modeling the complex inherent input-output temporal relationships in physiological systems.
 However, these methods usually require collecting significant amounts of training data as well as ground truth labels for each subject to train a powerful model.
 In fact, invasive or obtrusive medical-grade measurement systems (\emph{e.g.}, arterial lines or cuff-based (auscultatory or oscillometric) sphygmomanometers for peripheral blood pressure monitoring), are cumbersome and impractical in certain contexts.
 To address these challenges, there is a pressing need to develop advanced models for time series data that can achieve accurate BP estimation with reduced reliance on ground truth data.